theshyhat/hackerfrogs/walkthroughs/hackmyvm/hmv_labs/venus/24_isabel.md

+# Target user
-Target user: freya
+freya
+# Method of solve
-Method of solve: return the only unique line in a certain file Key command: uniq -u different.txt
+return the only unique line in a certain file
+# Key command
+uniq -u different.txt